prrvchr/HyperSQLOOo/README.md

 - To overcome [bug 139538][8] for users of **LibreOffice on Linux**.
 - To use HsqlDB in embedded mode, making the database portable (a single odb file), with the HsqlDB driver version of your choice.
 - To take advantage of the improvements offered by the [jdbcDriverOOo][9] extension with the management of users and roles (groups).
-- To replace the integrated [HsqlDB 1.8][10] driver provided by LibreOffice / OpenOffice, a version that dates back more than 10 years, with a recent HsqlDB version of your choice.
+- To replace the integrated [HsqlDB 1.8][10] driver provided by LibreOffice / OpenOffice, a version that will soon be more than 20 years old, with a recent HsqlDB version of your choice.

 Being free software I encourage you:
 - To duplicate its [source code][11].